tinacms/tina.io/content/docs/reference/self-hosted/database-adapter/mongodb.md

 The MongoDB database adapter allows you to store your data in a [MongoDB](https://www.mongodb.com/) database.
 This adapter uses the [MongoDB Node.js Driver](https://www.npmjs.com/package/mongodb), so it will work on any MongoDB database.

+> Looking for the code?
+Check out the [GitHub repository](https://github.com/tinacms/mongodb-level).

 To get started you will need to add the following environment variables to your project:

 ```env